Home » Outside Real Estate Interference

 Dear MC,

 How kind of your brother to share his real estate knowledge.
-But keep in mind that your Realtor will have the most insight about your particular neighborhood.
-Your real estate agent likely keeps apprised of new listings and sales.
-This enables us to keep apprised of values and most importantly current market trends.
-For instance, during market shifts we may see more staged homes .
-Or more spruced up homes.
-Certainly, there are different nuances active real estate agents notice by showing property on a consistent basis.
+However, keep in mind that your Realtor will have the most insight into your particular neighborhood.
+In addition, your real estate agent likely stays informed about new listings and recent sales.
+As a result, we can track property values and, most importantly, current market trends.

 Two major factors contribute to selling your home: